-Health and safety is one our core values and we have been working hard to embed it in our culture, which is essential if we want to achieve our aspiration of zero harm.
+Health and safety heads the list of our sustainable business goals to 2025.
+We have been working hard to embed it in our culture, which is essential if we want to achieve our aspiration of zero harm.

 Our commitment to health and safety

-27 of our sites are compliant with BS OHSAS 18001, the internationally recognised British Standard that sets out requirements for occupational health and safety management good practice.
+44% of our manufacturing sites are compliant with BS OHSAS 18001, the internationally recognised British Standard that sets out requirements for occupational health and safety management good practice.